msmid/markdown2docbook/README.md

 **Md2doc supports canonical Markdown specification by John Gruber**
 (http://daringfireball.net/projects/markdown/syntax)
-Other extensions and variants are not supported, but there is workaround: You can use HTML instead of extensions.
+Other extensions and variants are not supported, but there is workaround: You can use HTML instead of extension markup.
-When official blessed and widely accepted specification is released, Md2doc will conform to it.

 HTML transformation